larryhengl/myvariantjs/README.md

 <br>
 ## Demo App

+You can view a basic web app [demo](http://larryhengl.github.io/myvariantjs-demo/) which uses the myvariantjs lib.

-You can clone and start a basic demo app locally.
+You can also clone and start the demo app locally.
 Repo is [here](https://github.com/larryhengl/myvariantjs-demo).

-Todo: host a project page for this.

 <br>
 ## Intro